 Any Advisor who oversteps their role as defined by this policy will be warned only once.
-If the Advisor continues to disrupt or otherwise fails to respect the limits of the Advisor role, the meeting will be ended, or other appropriate measures implemented.
+If the Advisor continues to disrupt or meeting will be ended, or other appropriate measures implemented.
 Subsequently, the Title IX Coordinator will determine how to address the Advisor's non-compliance and future role.